AUSB/Orderpage/README.md

 # Orderpage
 This project shows how to use HTML Forms and apply PHP programming to print out all the details passed from the form.
+Continue basic file I/O in PHP

 For every order, write to the file “orders.txt” the following output: